 Three LMU researchers among the winners

 The European Research Council (ERC) has awarded Advanced Grants to three principal investigators at LMU.

 Proposals submitted to the ERC by Professors Donald Dingwell, Karl-Peter Hopfner and Steffen Massberg have been chosen for funding in the latest round of ERC grants.
 Each investigator receives an Advanced Grant.
 Both Donald Dingwell and Karl-Peter Hopfner have now received two of these much sought-after research awards.

-Advanced Investigator Grants are worth up to 2.5 (and in exceptional cases as much as 3.5) million euros over 5 years.
-ERC Advanced Grants are awarded to established investigators in all disciplines for highly innovative projects that promise to transcend the current boundaries of their respective fields, and open up new areas of scientific endeavor.
+ERC Advanced Investigator Grants are each worth up to 2.5 million (in exceptional cases as much as 3.5 million) euros over 5 years, and are intended for established researchers in all disciplines who wish to undertake highly ambitious and innovative projects that promise to break new ground in their respective fields.

 Donald B. Dingwell holds the Chair of Mineralogy and Petrology in the Faculty of Geosciences at LMU.
 His research interests center on the physical processes that are responsible for volcanic eruptions and their consequences, including the impact of volcanic ash on the environment and human affairs.
 He takes an experimental approach to these questions, and has built a facility with which he and his colleagues can ‘replay’ real-life eruptions in the laboratory.
 These studies have made a significant contribution to efforts to forecast the repercussions of volcanic eruptions.